fallen-icarus/cardano-loans/README.md

-UTxOs in a single transaction; each Offer UTxO created/updated/closed can have different terms and be for different borrowers. **The offers do not need to be for the same terms as the borrower's corresponding Ask UTxOs.** Lenders can create counter-offers by deliberately changing terms such as which collateral assets are allowed, the principle, etc.
+UTxOs in a single transaction; each Offer UTxO created/updated/closed can have different terms and be for different borrowers. **The offers do not need to be for the same terms as the borrower's corresponding Ask UTxOs.** Lenders can create counter-offers by deliberately changing terms such as which collateral assets are allowed, the amount to be borrowed, etc.

 When a lender creates an Offer UTxO, it will contain the required amount of the loan asset so that the borrower can immediately accept it without any further input from the lender.